Listen & Buy

 The Avison Ensemble, Pavlo Beznosiuk (director & violin)

-This world-premier recording of Charles Avison's opus 6 displays the full imagination and variety of England's greatest concerto composer of the 18th century.
+This world-premiere recording of Charles Avison's opus 6 displays the full imagination and variety of England's greatest concerto composer of the 18th century.
 They perhaps reveal a tunefulness and style that could be classed as a Geordie idiom?
 An important addition to any collection of English baroque music.
 2 CD set on Naxos.

 "The arrival of this splendid issue should surely win Avison the host of new friends he certainly deserves.
 The scores are also unusually well supplied with very precise phrasing and dynamic markings, of which the Avison Ensemble take full advantage in spirited, crisply articulated and expressive performances."
+Elizabeth Roche, The Daily Telegraph

 ADD TO CART Added...